hwacha/bagh/rules.md

 ### Guard
 **Guard**ing only has an effect if the other player attacks.
 The guarding player will not take any damage that turn.

 The boost of the guarder and attacker are compared.
-If the guarder has the same boost as the attacker, or if neither player has any boost, then the guarder gains the condition of **advantage**.
-A guarder can only gain the condition of advantage if the attacker does not already have a higher advantage.
+If the guarder has the same boost as the attacker, or if neither player has any boost, then the guarder gains **priority**.
+A guarder can only gain priority if the attacker does not already have a higher priority.

 If the guarder has *less* boost than the attacker, they will prevent damage but their **shield** will **break**.

-_**Advantage**_
+_**Priority**_
 When both players attack each other, usually they will both deal damage.
-However, if one or both players have advantage, then their advantage is compared.
-If one player has higher advantage than the other, or if only one player has advantage, then only that player deals damage from the attack.
+However, if one or both players have priority, then their priority is compared.
+If one player has higher priority than the other, or if only one player has priority, then only that player deals damage from the attack.

-**NOTE**: *Advantage and boost are separate values.
-Advantage comparisons are separate from boost comparisons.*
+**NOTE**: *Priority and boost are separate values.
+Priority comparisons are separate from boost comparisons.*

-If the guarder has more boost than the attacker, they gain a point more of advantage for every point of boost higher than the attacker's boost.
-For example, if the guarder has a boost of 5 and the attacker has a boost of 2, then the guarder will gain 1 advantage from a successful guard, plus 3 advantage gained from the boost difference, for a total of 4 gained advantage.
-If the guarder already has advantage, then the maximum advantage between their old advantage and the new advantage becomes their advantage next turn.
+If the guarder has more boost than the attacker, they gain a point more of priority for every point of boost higher than the attacker's boost.
+For example, if the guarder has a boost of 5 and the attacker has a boost of 2, then the guarder will gain 1 priority from a successful guard, plus 3 priority gained from the boost difference, for a total of 4 gained priority.
+If the guarder already has priority, then the maximum priority between their old priority and the new priority becomes their priority next turn.

-For example, a player with advantage of 1 and a boost of 2 guards against a player with advantage of 2 and no boost.
-The guarding player will gain an advantage of 2.
+For example, a player with priority of 1 and a boost of 2 guards against a player with priority of 2 and no boost.
+The guarding player will gain an priority of 2.

-In contrast, a player with advantage of 3 guards against a player with advantage of 1.
-The gained advantage is less than the guarder's old advantage, so the guarding player will retain advantage of 3.
+In contrast, a player with priority of 3 guards against a player with priority of 1.
+The gained priority is less than the guarder's old priority, so the guarding player will retain priority of 3.

-Unless a player had gained advantage in the current turn, advantage drops by 1 every turn until it reaches 0.
+Unless a player had gained priority in the current turn, priority drops by 1 every turn until it reaches 0.

 _**Shield Breaking**_
 If a player's shield is broken, **Guard**ing will not prevent damage from an attack.